 Is it possible to serve all the clients with a single Administration Server, or is a hierarchy of Administration Servers required?

 Which hardware configuration of Administration Servers is required in order to deal with all the clients within the time limits specified in step 2?

 Is it required to use distribution points to reduce load on communication channels?

 Upon obtaining answers to the questions in step 3 above, you can compile a set of allowed structures of the organization's protection.

 On the organization's network you can use one of the following standard protection structures:

 One Administration Server.
 All client devices are connected to a single Administration Server.
 Administration Server functions as distribution point.

 One Administration Server with distribution points.
 All client devices are connected to a single Administration Server.
 Some of the networked client devices function as distribution points.

 Hierarchy of Administration Servers.
-For each network segment an individual Administration Server is allocated and becomes part of a general hierarchy of Administration Servers.
-The master Administration Server functions as distribution point.
+For each network segment, an individual Administration Server is allocated and becomes part of a general hierarchy of Administration Servers.
+The primary Administration Server functions as distribution point.